sravya1605/demoqa-reqres-automation/README.md

 npm run format      # Prettier
 ```

-## Known API Limitation: reqres.in Does Not Persist Demo Data
+## Known API Behavior: reqres.in Does Not Persist Demo Data

-reqres.in's free `/api/users` endpoints **echo back whatever you send but never actually store it** (confirmed in reqres.in's own documentation).
+reqres.in's `/api/users` endpoints **echo back whatever you send but never actually store it**.
 This has a direct consequence for the assignment's "create → fetch → update" flow:

 - `POST /api/users` returns a freshly generated `id` in the response — but that record doesn't exist server-side afterward.
 - `GET /api/users/:id` only returns real data for reqres.in's 12 seeded fixture users (ids 1–12).
-Calling it with the id you just "created" would return `404`, not because anything is broken, but because that's the documented behavior of the endpoint.
+Calling it with the id you just "created" would return `404`, not because anything is broken, but because that's the actual behavior of the endpoint.
 - `PUT /api/users/:id` always returns `200` and echoes the update, regardless of whether the id refers to a real record.

 **How this project handles it:** the "Fetch Existing User" step validates `GET /api/users/2` (a known seeded fixture, `janet.weaver@reqres.in`), while "Update User" uses the id captured from the "Create User" step.
-This tests the real, documented contract of the API rather than asserting on behavior the API doesn't actually provide.
+This tests the real behavior of the API rather than asserting on persistence it doesn't provide.
 See the comment at the top of `tests/api/users.spec.js` for the same explanation in context.

-### Known CI limitation: reqres.in blocks some shared cloud IP ranges
+### API key requirement (discovered during development)

-When run from GitHub Actions' shared runners, `POST /api/users` reliably returns `401` instead of `201`, on all three browser projects.
-This is not a bug in the test or the code — reqres.in's own QA blog documents that its bot/WAF protection can flag traffic from shared datacenter IP ranges (the kind GitHub-hosted runners use), and a stable `User-Agent` header (already set in `api/reqresApi.js`) did not change the result, which points to an IP-level block rather than a header-based one.
-Running the same suite (`npm run test:api`) from a regular machine or network reaches the real, unblocked endpoint and returns `201` as expected.
-If this needs to pass in CI specifically, the practical options are a self-hosted runner, or a paid reqres.in tier with an allowlisted API key for the collections-based endpoints (a larger change out of scope here).
+reqres.in's `/api/users` endpoints now require an `x-api-key` header — confirmed by testing directly against the live API from multiple networks, which returned the same `401 missing_api_key` response everywhere.
+Their own public documentation (`reqres.in/llm.txt`) still describes these endpoints as unauthenticated; that documentation is out of date.
+A free key from [app.reqres.in](https://app.reqres.in) resolves this — see Setup above.

 ## Assumptions Made for DemoQA